 To Wrap Things Up

 A good night’s sleep is imperative for your health and your success, and the purchase of a mattress is not something that should be taken lightly.
-You spend over a third of your life in your bed, and if you choose the right fit, it could be in your life for decades.
-Do not compromise on what your body needs in order to save a few hundred dollars, but do not assume that a sky-high price tag indicates high quality.
+You spend over a third of your life in your bed, and if you choose the right fit, it could be in your life for years to come.
+Do not compromise on what your body needs in order to save a few hundred dollars, but do not assume that a sky-high price tag indicates the best quality.

 If you have the time, shop around.
-We have a lot of in-depth reviews on our site that will help you get down into the tiny details that might make all the difference for your sleep.
-Also, we’re always working to find you the best deals on beds, so be sure to check out our coupon page to see what we’ve been able to find for you.
+We have many in-depth reviews on our site that can help you better understand mattress materials and find what’s best for you.
+We’re also continually working to find you the top deals on beds, so be sure to check out our coupons page to see what we’ve been able to find for you.

 Jill Zwarensteyn is the editor for Sleep Advisor and a certified sleep science coach.
 She is enthusiastic about providing helpful and engaging information on all things sleep and wellness.